mbachmann/java-fx-address-book/README.md

 - Deploying a JavaFX application as a native package for different platforms using jpackage (JDK14++)

-##  How to use this TutorialThere are two ways to use this tutorial:
+##  How to use this Tutorial

+There are two ways to use this tutorial:

-1. learn-a-lot track: Create your own JavaFX project from the ground up.
+1. **learn-a-lot track**: Create your own JavaFX project from the ground up.
-2. fast track: Check out the desired branch of the tutorial part into your IDE.
+2. **fast track**: Check out the desired branch of the tutorial part into your IDE.
 Then go through the tutorial to understand the code.

 The best way to start is **forking** or cloning this repository.